 The PHRC has the authority to and shall be responsible for determining whether a research activity submitted to it is human-subjects research within the meaning of 45 CFR 46, 21 CFR 50, 56 and 812, or other applicable federal regulations.
 When the research activity is human-subjects research, the PHRC shall determine whether non-FDA regulated research is exempt in accordance with 45 CFR 46.101(b)(1-6).
-When providing ethical review of exempt research, the PHRC shall be guided by the Ethical Principles and Guidelines for the Protection of Human Subjects of Research and the requirements of the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
-The PHRC shall act as the HIPAA Privacy Board for research activities at BWH, FH and MGH.
+When providing ethical review of exempt research, the PHRC shall be guided by the Ethical Principles and Guidelines for the Protection of Human Subjects of Research and the requirements of the Health Insurance Portability and Accountability Act (HIPAA) of 1996 and its implementing regulations as may be amended from time to time.
+The PHRC shall act as the HIPAA Privacy Board for research activities at BWH, FH, MGH, McLean and NSMC.